 For example like Rachel mentioned, using and creating a spreadsheet for tracking your practice exam performance is extremely useful.
 Most premeds don’t have a proper system for tracking their mistakes and thus, don’t see steady improvements in their scores.
 They miss key ingredients and factors that must be noted.

-In fact, for anyone who downloads the strategy guide, we also give them the MCAT Mastery Mistake Tracker & Analysis Worksheet, which provides you with a perfect ready-to-print template that you can use to track practice exams mistakes, that gets you asking the right questions to identify your weaknesses.
+In fact, for anyone who downloads the strategy guide that Rachel used and mentioned, we also give them the MCAT Mastery Mistake Tracker & Analysis Worksheet, which provides you with a perfect ready-to-print template that you can use to track practice exam mistakes, that gets you asking the right questions to identify your weaknesses.

 Top scorers have found this incredibly valuable to prevent them from making those same mistakes again, which leads to scores increasing with every practice exam.

 With that said, let's keep going and discover what else Rachel did to increase her MCAT score in the last week before her exam...

 "The guide also mentioned the importance of finding the right strategy that works for you, and I put this to use in CARS.
 Originally, I had been simply reading the passage, highlighting nothing, and scored 129.